SpenceKonde/ATTinyCore/README.md

 The ATtiny441/841, ATtiny1634, ATtiny44/84, ATtiny45/85, ATtiny461/861, ATtiny48/88 and the ATtiny x7-family do not have hardware bootloader support.
 To make the bootloader work, the "Virtual Boot" functionality of Optiboot is used.
 Because of this, another vector is used to point to point to the start of the applications - this interrupt cannot be used by the application - under the hood, the bootloader rewrites the reset and "save" interrupt vectors, pointing the save vector at the start of the program (where the reset vector would have pointed), and the reset vector to the bootloader (as there is no BOOTRST fuse).
 Up until version 1.2.0 of this core, the WDT vector was used for this purpose.
 In 1.2.0 and later, the EE_RDY vector (which is not used by anything in Arduino-land - the EEPROM library uses a busy-wait) is used instead. **If the bootloader was burned with 1.1.5 or earlier of this core, the WDT cannot be used to generate an interrupt** (WDT as reset source is fine) - re-burning bootloader with 1.2.0 or later will resolve this.

 #### A warning about Virtual Boot
 Virtual boot relies on rewriting the vector table, such that the RESET vector points to the bootloader.
 This presents a potential issue: If the bootloader starts to write the first page, but then - for some reason - fails (such as a poorly timed reset right after the programming process begins), the page containing the reset vectors will be erased but not rewritten, with the result being that both the sketch and bootloader are hosed resulting in ISP programming being required to revive the chip.
-A solution is possible, but needs a considerable amount of development effort.
+A solution is possible - and it is well known and tested on Micronucleus.
+But bringing that to optiboot is non-trivial.

+**Because of this issue, Optiboot should not be used for production systems**

 See the [Programming Guide](Programming.md) for more information on programming parts using Optiboot.